jeremyrempel/yahnapp/README.md

 # Yet another Hacker News app (YAHN App)

-Yet another Hacker News App is an Android app built using [Jetpack Compose](https://developer.android.com/jetpack/compose)
+Yet another Hacker News App is an Android app built using [Jetpack Compose](https://developer.android.com/jetpack/compose).
+Focus is on privacy, simplicity and performance.
+YAHN is free and always will be from advertisements and trackers.

 ## FAQ